US and China find rare common ground on UN business mediation

-SINGAPORE -- China and the U.S., along with other Asian countries, are set to support a new United Nations treaty aimed at enforcing cross-border mediation agreements in commercial dealings, despite escalating trade tensions between the two powers.
+SINGAPORE -- China and the U.S. are among 46 countries that have signed a new United Nations treaty aimed at enforcing cross-border mediation agreements in commercial dealings, despite escalating trade tensions between the two powers.

-The Singapore Convention on Mediation will be launched for countries to sign on Wednesday in the city.
+The Singapore Convention on Mediation was launched for countries to sign on Wednesday in the city.
 The treaty bears Singapore's name to recognize the city-state's contributions in developing it.

-India and South Korea have also indicated that they will be signatories, according to Singapore Law Minister K Shanmugam.
-In an interview with the Nikkei Asian Review, Shanmugam said 38 countries so far have expressed their intention to sign the treaty.
+India and South Korea have also signed, meaning three of Asia's four largest economies are on board.
+Japan has not yet done so.

 Mediation is an option for companies involved in cross-border business disputes in places like Singapore, Japan and Hong Kong.
 It is seen as a softer approach to dispute resolution, in contrast to arbitration and litigation, which may involve long and drawn-out legal proceedings.